 Learn more about what an ICO is and how to get involved.

-ICO stands for “initial coin offering”.
-It’s a lot like an IPO (initial public offering) but for cryptocurrencies. more than $3.5 billion pumped into ICOs.
+ICO stands for “initial coin offering.”
+It’s a lot like an IPO (initial public offering), but for cryptocurrencies.
+By some estimates, 2017 saw more than US$3.5 billion pumped into ICOs.

 How does it work?

 An ICO is when a company sells a new cryptocurrency coin to the public for the first time.
 It’s designed to spread the new currency and to make sure it has plenty of traders.

 Later on, these traders will usually be the first to start buying and selling the tokens on public exchanges.